ImanovFuad/Python/Object-model.md

 When created, every _Observation_ instance is fed with a timestamp that tells when the weather observation data have been received.

-When using _OWM_ class for the retrieval of currently observed weather in multiple locations, eg:
+When using _OWM25_ class for the retrieval of currently observed weather in multiple locations, eg:

     owm.find_weather_by_name('Springfield',search='accurate')
     owm.find_weather_by_coords(-2.15, 57.0)